Changes coming 1 July 2025

 Off licence

-An Off licence authorises you to sell liquor at a single premise, like a bottle shop, in sealed containers for consumption off site.
+An Off licence authorises you to sell liquor at a single premise, like a bottle shop, in sealed containers to drink off site.

 Micro-producer off licence